-Name Description Default

-metabuild.root Path of the root folder containing the modules to build. \${basedir}/

-Alexandria Charles Charles and a control of the charles and a control of t • •

-private.modules.file Name of the file listing the private modules to build. private.
+Name Description Default metabuild.root Path of the root folder containing the modules to build. \${basedir}/ private.modules.file Name of the file listing the private modules to build. private. modules. list public.modules.file Name of the file listing the public modules to build. public. modules. list

-modules. list

-public.modules.file Name of the file listing the public modules to build.

-• public.

-modules.

-list